Frequently Asked Questions

 An Expected Family Contribution (EFC) is calculated from financial information reported on the CSS PROFILE and FAFSA.
 The expected contribution is not a judgment about how much a family should be able to pay from current income—it’s an estimate of their capacity to absorb the costs of education over time.
 Many families raise the funds through a combination of savings, current earnings, and borrowing.
 Learn more.

-My parents are not married to each other.
+My parents are not together and do not share the same household.
 How do I report information on my financial aid application?

 When you complete the FAFSA and the CSS PROFILE to apply for financial aid, report information about yourself and your “custodial parent,” the parent you’ve lived with most during the past 12 months.
 If your biological/adoptive parents are divorced, separated, or were never married to each other, CSS will send you an email after receiving your PROFILE submission.
 You’ll be instructed to forward this email, which includes a link to the Noncustodial PROFILE, to your noncustodial parent.
 Learn more.